OmeroCatan/Getting-and-Cleaning-Data-Project/CodeBook.md

 actitityLabelfile – activity_Labels.txt

-## I then created column names and combined the data into one set.
+## Review Provided Data
+Before moving forward, I read through the provided ReadMe, Train, Test, Features and Activity files.
+I noticed that the "X" files related to the features of measurement, the "y" files to the activity being performed, and the "subject" files to the person performing said action.

+## Data Combination
+I combined the x, y, and subject data for both the test and training sets and then created one data set compiling all the data together.

 Variables:

-trainingset – Table of training files

-testset – Table of test files

-completeset – Combined table
+features - combination of X

+activity - combination of y

+subject - combination of subject

+ActivityID - names for activity variable

+SubjectID - names for subject variable

+completeset - combined data set including the X, y and subject data from both Training and Testing

+## Pull Only Mean and Standard Deviation Columns
-## To pull only the mean and standard deviation, I created a vector that would be true only for the necessary columns.
+I utilized the grep function to pull only the mean and standard deviation columns from the original features provided.

 Variables:

-DefinitionVector – vector that identified IDs for activity and subject
+mean_and_std_only – only the mean and standard deviation data

+mean_and_std - assigned the names SubjectID and ActivityID as column labels

-Mean_and_STD – data set of only mean and standard deviation
+newdata – data set of only mean and standard deviation including the new column names referenced above

+## Apply Descriptive Names to the Columns
-## To apply descriptive names I used the gsub function to change the abbreviations to the full names found in the source files describing the data
+First I pulled the names from the original labels file and then utilized the gsub function to change the abbreviations to the full names found in the source files describing the data

+## Create Tidy Data
-## I then used the aggregate function to create a tidy data set as instruction in the project description and printed it to the directory of my choosing.
+I used the aggregate function to create a tidy data set as instruction in the project description and printed it to the directory of my choosing.